Hispanics in the US Fast Facts

 California is the state with the largest Hispanic population -- an estimated 15 million, followed by Texas and Florida.
 All three of these states comprise more than half (55%) of the Hispanic population.

-There are more than one million Hispanic residents in eight US states - Arizona, California, Colorado, Florida, Illinois, New Jersey, New York and Texas.
+There are more than one million Hispanic residents in nine US states - Arizona, California, Colorado, Florida, Illinois, New Jersey, New Mexico, New York and Texas.

 READ MORE: Hispanics spell out why labels don't fit